Indian gang ran fake police station out of hotel for eight months

 They also found 500 unsent application forms for the government's special housing scheme, which provides affordable shelter for poor people.

-"For a routine police complaint, they would charge from Rs 100 to 500 but for allotment of houses and police jobs, the bribe would be in several thousand rupees," officials said.
+"For a routine police complaint, they would charge from Rs 100 to 500 - $2 to $10 - but for allotment of houses and police jobs, the bribe would be in several thousand rupees," officials said.

 The forms and complaints were never sent on.